hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 TODO:
 - summarise the function of the network
 - explain in more detail why this method is worth knowing
+- label all the equations with numbers and refer to them in the text.

 ---------------------------------------------------------->